Updated 20 February 2019

 Other organisations and third parties

-For example, if you’re an employee in a group personal pension or group stakeholder pension scheme, and your employer would like to change the financial adviser looking after the scheme, we need to share information with the new financial adviser.
+For example, if you’re an employee in a group personal pension or group stakeholder pension scheme, and your employer would like to change the intermediary looking after the scheme, we need to share information with the new intermediary.
 We’ll only do this if we receive written authorisation from your employer.
 If you have investments in a broker fund we’d let that broker know your contact details so they can send you statements.

 Financial Crime Prevention